createcandle/configuration-files/boot/readme.txt

 emergency.txt 			# Booting is mostly halted, and the SSH shell is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load. keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all. nohotspot.txt 			# Aborts hotspot launch.
+If it's empty the kiosk browser will not load. candle_kiosk_forced.txt # Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3). keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all. nohotspot.txt 			# Aborts hotspot launch.
 Useful if that feature somehow causes trouble.